sergio-dr/dimred_astro/README.md

 In some cases, --luma-flip may be needed if an inverted image is generated.

-The input files are assumed to be in non-linear stage (i.e., previously stretched).
+The input files are assumed to be in non-linear stage (i.e., previously stretched), or you may try the included but simple --strech option.

 Supported file formats:
-* Input files: tif, png, xisf, npz
+* Input files: tif (16 bits), png (16 bits), xisf (float 32/64 bits), npz (float 32 bits, 'data' key)
-* Output files: tif, png, xisf (not in exploratory mode)
+* Output files: tif (16 bits), xisf (float 32/64 bits), npz (float 32 bits, 'data' key)
+* Output files for exploratory mode: tif (8 bits), png (8 bits)

 Examples:
 * Basic usage: